RinicomBG/internetapplicationsengineeringguesttalk/TALK.md

 Each of the I frames is self-contained and does not react well to a portion being dropped or corrupted.
-Analogue signals are more resilient in the face of interference, it is important for the system to operate like this in the face of network problems.
+Analogue signals are more resilient in the face of interference, it is important for the system to operate like this in the face of network problems, to behave a little more like an analogue signal.

+# Latency and Stream Structure

-Finally, the encoding of a stream from an IP camera is spiky.
-The I frames are much bigger than the other frames in the stream nut still represent only one frame in time.
+The encoding of a stream from an IP camera is spiky.
+The I frames are much bigger than the other frames in the stream but still represent only one frame in time.
+Intra-refresh encoding distributes the i-frame data throughout the stream rather than providing it all at once.

 ![intra frame and intra-refresh intra frame](slides/0012.png)